christian1980nrw/Spotmarket-Switcher/README.md

 The primary goal of this software is to empower your system to respond to spot-market electricity prices, allowing it to make intelligent decisions such as battery charging and power activation based on low pricing periods.

-## What This Software Offers

-For those who use dynamic electricity prices, this software is a valuable asset.

-By integrating this software, you have the opportunity to contribute to the clean energy cause or simply optimize your energy use.
-For instance:
-- **Renewable Priority:** Ensure your energy consumption aligns with renewable energy availability, avoiding non-renewable sources during periods of low sunlight and wind.
-- **Battery Optimization:** If you own a storage system, the software allows your battery to charge when electricity prices are lower than the feed-in tariff, making the most of cost-effective energy.
-- **Custom Rules:** Tailor the software to your needs based on factors like battery capacity, anticipated energy consumption, and predicted sunshine.
-This opens the door to leveraging cheap wind energy prices at night or during specific periods.
-- **Independent ESS Use:** This software makes the use of energy storage systems (ESS) even without solar panel installations possible, adding value for all users, especially during the winter months.

 ## Data Source

 The software currently utilizes EPEX Spot hourly prices provided by three free APIs (Tibber, aWATTar & Entso-E).